irods/irods/manual.rst

 Installation
 ------------

 iRODS is provided in binary form in a collection of interdependent packages.
-An iRODS server is provided by a single package, but needs to be configured before it can be started.
-There are two flavors of server, iCAT and Resource.
-An iCAT server provides the metadata catalog for a Zone.
-A resource server connects to an iCAT server and belongs to the iCAT's Zone.
+There are two types of iRODS server, iCAT and Resource.
+A resource server connects to an existing data grid (Zone) and can provide additional `Storage Resources`_.
+An iCAT server, consisting of an iRODS server plus an iCAT metadata catalog, provide the central point of coordination for a data grid.

 iCAT Server
 -----------

-The irods-icat package installs a service account and group named 'irods' and the iRODS binaries.
+The irods-icat package installs a local unix service account and group named 'irods' and the iRODS binaries.

-The additional required database plugin installs the dependencies for database connections and a short setup script that will prompt for database connection information and configure the server.
+An additional database plugin is required which installs the dependencies for database connections and a short setup script that will prompt for database connection information and then configure the iCAT Server.
+Database connection information about an existing database is expected to be provided to iRODS (see `Database Setup Example`_).  iRODS does not create or manage a database instance itself, just the tables within the database.

 Installation of the iCAT DEB and PostgreSQL plugin DEB::